 Lily was always a quiet and sensitive teen.
 She was compassionate and cared deeply for others.
 Her high empathy made her susceptible to falling into rescuer mode with others less fortunate than her.
 Her new friend Ariane was popular and beautiful.
 She was everything that Lily had aspired to be.
 Ariane was able to emotionally bully Lily by playing victim so Lily would feel bad for her.
 As the friendship developed, Ariane publicly humiliated Lily, criticized her, and used her to her own end.
-This left Lily feeling worthless, hopeless and like she didn’t deserve friends, food, or to be happy.
+This left Lily feeling worthless, hopeless and like she didn’t deserve friends, food, or happiness.
 Lily could no longer enter the school without having panic attacks.
 Later it was discovered that her panic attacks were post-traumatic flashbacks of being bullied and ridiculed.
 As much as she tried to focus in school, she just couldn’t.

 Mark was an ethnic minority in his school and often got bullied for this.
 At the age of twelve, he was physically beaten and had his ribs broken.
 Mark managed to go back to school, but the bullying didn’t end there.
 Mark became anxious every morning thinking about going to school; he couldn’t motivate himself to shower or eat.
 He was afraid to go to sleep at night because of the nightmares.
-He became hyper vigilant and would panic in crowds.
-He no longer felt safe anywhere except for at home.
+He became hyper-vigilant and would panic in crowds.
+He no longer felt safe anywhere except at home.

 Here are some things to be aware of and cautious of with your own children and teenagers:

 Does your child or teen have high empathy?